terrapower/armi/doc/user/radial_and_axial_expansion.rst

 The axial thermal expansion algorithm is applied in four steps:

-* Step 1: Expand the axial dimensions of target components and non-target components within each block independently.
+* Step 1: Expand the axial dimensions of target component and non-target components within each block independently.
 * Step 2: Align blocks axially such that common components have consistent alignments (e.g., overlapping radial dimensions).
 * Step 3: Assign the block lower and upper elevations to account for the thermal expansion of blocks below each block.
   * Step 3a: Create new mesh lines that track the target component.
-* Step 4: Adjust the “Dummy” block located at the top of the core assembly to maintain a consistent core assembly height before and after axial thermal expansion is applied.
+* Step 4: Adjust the "Dummy" block located at the top of the assembly to maintain a consistent core-wide assembly height before and after axial thermal expansion is applied.